In 2009, when I first became a Catholic, I felt called again to resume my once-a-week physical fast to stop abortion.

-The Catechism of the Catholic Church defines “fasting” as refraining from food and drink as an expression of interior penance, in imitation of the fast of Jesus for forty days in the desert.
-Fasting is an ascetical practice recommended in Scripture and the writings of the Church Fathers; it is sometimes prescribed by a precept of the Church, especially during the liturgical season of Lent (538, 1434, 2043).
+The CCC defines “fasting” as refraining from food and drink as an expression of interior penance, imitating the fast of Jesus for forty days in the desert.
+Fasting is an ascetical practice recommended in Scripture and the writings of the Church Fathers; it is sometimes prescribed by a Church's precept, especially during the liturgical season of Lent" (538, 1434, 2043).

-Of greater importance is that through prayer, fasting and alms giving (money to the poor for food that you didn’t eat), you will be controlling the passions of the body, and that is something from which anyone could benefit.
+And one final thought is that through prayer, fasting, and almsgiving (money to the poor for food that you didn’t eat), you will be controlling the passions of the body, and that is something from which anyone in this day and age could benefit.
 As Neil Raymond adds, “Jesus told us that sometimes we need to fast along with prayer.
 I’m taking Him at His word.”

 (An excellent reference book for fasting is Fast, Feast, Repeat by Gin Stevens.)